Benn1x/brainf-k/README.md

 - -b: Compile Files to ByteCode
 - -i run ByteCode
 - -r run PlainText Brainf**k
+- -l compile it to nativ code using llvm and clang

 i recommend to compile it to ByteCode and then Run the ByteCode
 because: